126th Air Refueling Squadron: Air Defense Command

+126th Fighter-Interceptor Squadron F-86A (Note: Aircraft is North American F-86A Sabre serial 48-129, taken in 1953.)

 The squadron was activated in the Wisconsin Air National Guard the same day and began to equip with the earlier F-86A model of the Sabre.
 It continued its air defense mission though the 1950s, being upgraded to radar equipped Northrop F-89 Scorpion interceptors in 1954.
 Its initial equipment was the 20mm cannon armed F-89C, but in 1960 it upgraded to the F-89J, which was armed with the AIR-2 Genie and equipped with data link or interception control through the Semi-Automatic Ground Environment system.